 Erin O’Reilly, Property Manager at FirstService Residential

-Host a small party within the unit or within the building as part of an open house.
-Potential renters need to see why they would like to call it home and how functional the space can be.
+Potential renters need to see why they would like to call it home, so put your best foot forward and show them how functional the space can be.
 Depending on the composition of the building, you may want to invite the other tenants and/or the Board.

 Robert Bixel, Owner of Integrity Plus Property Management

-Offer an online automated 24 hour scheduling app.
+Bixel’s apartment marketing ideas get down to the nuts and bolts of what it’s about, and that’s getting future tenants to apply.
+Offer online, automated 24-hour scheduling availability.
 Many potential renters are looking for properties online after normal business hours.
 Make it easy for them to schedule an appointment.

 Josh Grillo, Co-Founder of Resident360